 - 1. Increase local control and the long-term reliability of the water supply; - 2.
 Increase communication with customers and ensure quality service; - 3.
 Provide proactive and cost-effective asset management and operations; - 4.
 Retain a high quality, motivated, and efficient workforce with excellent programs and investments in equipment, technology and training; - 5.
 Ensure long-term financial stability, security, and ratepayer value; and - 6.
 Increase preparedness for emergencies as well as long-term challenges such as drought and climate change.

 Accomplishments

-The District completed the following in fiscal year 2022-23 based on the initiatives listed above:
+The District completed the following projects and accomplishments in fiscal year 2023-24 based on the initiatives listed on the previous page: